Quanta Services, Inc. research snapshot

 Mean-reversion setup

-If PWR pulls back toward $638 without a guidance cut, compare the lower price with backlog quality, utility and data center demand, acquisition integration, free cash flow conversion, and the expected earnings base.
+If PWR pulls back toward the $641 to $657 support band without a guidance cut, compare the lower price with backlog quality, utility and data center demand, acquisition integration, free cash flow conversion, and the expected earnings base.

 Do not treat every pullback as attractive.
-A premium multiple can compress quickly if project timing slips or investors question the durability of power infrastructure growth.
+A premium multiple near 38x forward earnings can compress quickly if project timing slips or investors question the durability of power infrastructure growth.

 Fundamental monitor

-Track total backlog, Electric backlog, adjusted EBITDA margin, free cash flow guidance of $1.55 billion to $2.05 billion, net debt, acquisition activity, labor availability, safety performance, and utility capex commentary.
+Track total backlog, remaining performance obligations, adjusted EBITDA margin, 2026 free cash flow guidance of $2.0 billion to $2.5 billion, net debt, integration of the Phalcon, Enerfab, Percheron, and PSD acquisitions, labor availability, safety performance, and utility capex commentary.

 Position sizing should reflect that PWR is a high-expectation infrastructure stock, not a guaranteed AI power demand winner or a substitute for a diversified investment plan.